 Luckily, invoicing software has got you covered.
 It will automatically tell you when a payment is overdue.
 This is the first step; knowing when a payment is late.
 Once a payment has been marked as overdue in Debitoor, you can then send your customer a reminder.
 You can choose the tone of the email from our email templates or draft your own message if you’d prefer.

 But why has your invoice not been paid on time?
 Often, it’s not intentional, but rather due to miscommunication.
 It’s common to make the mistake of simply not being clear enough with your payment terms.
 The due date has to be clearly marked on your invoice and if it’s not, you’ll likely run into issues.

 It’s common to set a due date of no more than 14 days.
 This gives your client plenty of time to pay you, and if it’s late, it’s still soon enough that you won’t be forgotten entirely.

 Also, remember that if you want to charge late fees on unpaid invoices, make sure this is included on your initial invoice.
 That way, an additional charge for late payment can’t come as a surprise to your customer.

 7. Making it hard for your customers to pay you

 This one is simple.
 You need your customers to be able to pay you quickly and easily.
 If you don’t make it easy for them, you’re going to experience more difficulties getting your money.

 Always ensure that your preferred methods of payment are shown on the invoice.
 If you would them to pay via a bank transfer, include your banking information on the invoice.

-Debitoor also offers several of third-party alternatives that can simplify the payment process.
-Customers have the option to pay via SumUp, PayPal, GoCardless and Payever.
+Debitoor also offers third-party alternatives that can simplify the payment process.
+Customers have the option to pay via SumUp or PayPal payment links directly on the invoice.
 When using these methods, customer payments can then be automatically matched with your accounts.

 8. Not using your company branding on your invoice